"Outbound" Dan Human has been drinking out of streams, ponds, and puddles for several years on various backpacking and paddling trips.

 Archaeology tells us that the knife was one of mankind's first tools.
 If anything, surely it came before that really cool infomercial saw that cuts cars in half.
 As someone who appreciates the fine lines of a good knife and as a backpacking adventurer, a good knife is always one of my primary concerns.
 I've gone through plenty of knives, I own hundreds and have carried dozens on my journeys.
 The belt sheath knives, the Swiss army knives, the folding tacticals, multi-tools, lightweight folders - yes I've tried them all.

-Though the Ramboesque amongst us carry the largest knives on the market with 14-inch bowie style blades more akin to swashbuckling than backpacking, remember you don't need the biggest knife on the planet.
-Generally something with about a 3-inch blade is more than adequate for outdoor adventure.
+Though the Ramboesque among us carry the largest knives on the market with 14-inch bowie style blades more akin to swashbuckling than backpacking, remember you don't need the biggest knife on the planet.
+Generally, something with about a 3-inch blade is more than adequate for outdoor adventuring.
 Though most backpackers opt for folding knives, a small fixed blade knife worn around the neck is excellent for the outdoors.
 Remember the basic backpacking knife tasks:

 - Cutting rope